mritunjay-07/SVM-Parameter-Optimization/README.md

 This assignment is an implementation of SVM (Support Vector Machine) algorithm with parameter optimization using random search.
 The algorithm is applied on the
 "Room Occupancy Estimation" dataset which contains temperature, humidity, light, and CO2 sensor data for a room.

 The python code uses the RandomizedSearchCV function of scikit-learn library to perform parameter optimization for SVM.
-The hyperparameters tuned in this algorithm include kernel, Nu, and epsilon.
+The hyperparameters tuned in this algorithm include Kernel, Nu, and Epsilon.

 Parameter optimization for SVM is an important step in tuning the performance of the algorithm.
 SVM is a machine learning algorithm that is used for classification and regression analysis.
 SVM tries to find a boundary that best separates the classes in the data.
 However, the performance of SVM is highly dependent on the values of its hyperparameters, such as Kernel type, Nu value, and Epsilon value.
 Therefore, the goal of parameter optimization is to find the best set of hyperparameters that maximize the performance of SVM on the given data.